Aesthetic Bars In Singapore

 Opening hours: 5pm to 11.45pm (Mondays to Saturdays) | Closed on Sundays

 If it’s your dream to step into the world of The Great Gatsby, Atlas Bar is the best place in Singapore to fulfil that dream.
-Inspired by the Art Deco movement in New York and Europe during the 1920s, the bar is decked out in bronze finishes and murals similar to those in the iconic Rockefeller Center in New York City.
+Inspired by the Art Deco movement in New York and Europe during the 1920s, one of the most aesthetic bars in Singapore is decked out in bronze finishes and murals similar to those in the iconic Rockefeller Center in New York City.

 True to its aesthetic, Atlas Bar does its best to revive old-world flavours in an old-world setting.
 Its ATLAS Martini ($25) is a classic gin cocktail with vermouth, orange bitters and champagne vinegar.
 Otherwise, we’d opt for a simple ATLAS G&T ($19) with a burst of fresh citrus because it’s fit for any occasion.

 Atlas Bar ranked 8th on the The World’s 50 Best Bars in 2018.
 Get lost in the padded leather seats and plush red carpet as you sip on one of the world’s best collections of gin.
 Butter-Poached Deep Sea Prawns ($26) with yuzu spiced hollandaise sauce or Belgian Pomme Frites ($12) with horseradish bacon mayo also make great pairings for a night out.

 Address: 600 North Bridge Road, Parkview Square, Singapore 188778